 crying at airports

-I cry at airports.
-A lot.
+I have started crying at airports.

-And, I know in my heart of hearts that I'll cry at another airport soon.
+I'll cry at another airport soon.

 I've yet to decide on which one.